-The wall enclosure around a bathtub often gets more wear than the tub itself.
+The enclosure around a bathtub often gets more wear than the tub itself.
 It's not uncommon to be faced with major wall repair long before the tub is ready for replacement.
-This can a pretty difficult job if you have ceramic tile walls, but installing a new system of tub surround panels is usually an easier solution--but there are things to consider.
+This can a pretty difficult job if you have ceramic tile walls, and installing a new system of tub surround panels is usually an easier solution.

-What are the measurements of your tub?
-Most tubs are 60" long but how wide is it?
-Some tubs are 30", some 32" and on up from there.
-You will need to pick a surround kit that is the right measurements for the tub, or one that is adjustable to your dimensions.
-Often, people replace the tub surround and install a new tub at the same time, but this is not necessary if you do some research and make sure the tub surround you pick will fit your existing tub.
+Most tubs are 60 inches long, but how wide is your?
+Some tubs are 30 inches, some 32 inches, and on up from there.
+You will need to pick a surround kit that is the right measurements for the tub or one that is adjustable to your dimensions.
+Often, people replace the tub surround and install a new tub at the same time, but this is not necessary if you do some research and make sure the tub surround will fit your existing tub.

-What structural constraints do you have?
 Sometimes there is a window at the top of a wall in the tub enclosure area.
 Make sure that the measurements of the new tub surround will not interfere with the window.
-If you do have a window in the area, then you not have the option of thick panels, as they are not designed to be cut.
-Thin panels, on the other hand, are relatively easy to cut and trim around a window.
+If you do have a window in the area, you will have to pick thin panels that are relatively easy to cut and trim around a window.

-NOTE: With a tub surround kit, It does not matter which side your tub faucet valve is on.
+With a tub surround kit, it does not matter which side your tub faucet valve is on.
 Unlike when buying a tub, when you need to specify whether the faucet valve is on the left or right side, surrounds are meant to fit either.
-You simply make cutting marks at the appropriate location at the time of installation and drill holes in the surround to fit your valve and tub spout.
-Another advantage of tub surrounds over ceramic tile and other wall choices.
+You simply make cutting marks at the appropriate location at the time of installation and drill holes in the surround to fit your valve and tub spout—another advantage of tub surrounds over ceramic tile and other wall choices.